LinnDrum Midistudio

 The LinnDrum Midistudio (also known as the Midistudio) was going to be an electronic musical instrument produced by Linn Electronics as the successor to the ill-fated Linn 9000, which was an integrated digital sampling drum machine and MIDI sequencer.
 The Midistudio is essentially a rack-mount version of the Linn 9000 with some improvements.
 It was revealed at the 1986 Winter NAMM Show in January for a list price of $5,990.
 However, it never went into production because Linn Electronics went out of business in February 1986.

-Apparently, one prototype is in existence and was placed up for auction in 2008.
+One prototype is in existence and was placed up for auction in 2008.